 Patients should tell their doctor about all other medicines they are taking before being prescribed colchicine.

 This term applies to people whose acute attack of gout occurs in multiple joints or in the presence of disease of the kidneys, heart, or in other conditions where using NSAIDs or colchicine should be avoided.

-Corticosteroids may be used in patients who cannot tolerate NSAIDs such as the elderly or those with kidney disease.
+Corticosteroids may be used in patients who cannot tolerate NSAIDs such as the older or those with kidney disease.
 Corticosteroid injections into an affected joint provide relief for many patients.
 Steroids taken by mouth may be used for patients who cannot take NSAIDs or colchicine and who have gout in more than one joint.

 Anakinra, given as a daily injection, has been evaluated for treating difficult gout.
 Anakinra is FDA approved for other indications, but it is not FDA approved for gout.
-While it is an expensive therapy with significant risk of side effects, it can be used for gout in specific circumstances.
+While it is an expensive therapy with significant risk of developing side effects, it can be used for gout in specific circumstances.

 Rilonacept (IL-1Trap) injection is being studied to see if it can help reduce gout flares during initiation of uric acid-lowering therapy (ULT) with allopurinol.
-More research is necessary to confirm the early positive results, its long term safety, and the patients most likely to benefit.
+More research is necessary to confirm the early positive results, its long-term safety, and the patients most likely to benefit.
 It is not yet FDA approved.

 Medicine to Lower Blood Uric Acid Level